tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 <hr>

-dry-rb documentation is great but still the docs on dry-validation has always made me crazy since I couldn't discern a pattern in how its DSL is organized and when to use each of these variants:
+dry-rb documentation is great but still the docs on dry-validation have always made me crazy since I couldn't discern a pattern in how its DSL is organized and when to use each of these variants:

 `type?(Integer)` vs. `type?: Integer` vs. `:int?` vs. `{ int? }` vs. anything else?